ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 and applications ought not to use private keys intended for server authentication as keys for client authentication.

-A system implementing the Transport Services Architecture must not automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols (see {{equivalence}}).
+A Transport System implementing the Transport Services Architecture must not automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols (see {{equivalence}}).
 For example, if an application requests a specific version of TLS, but the desired version of TLS is not available, its connection will fail.